As an Amazon Associate I earn from qualifying purchases.

 2. Printer: The ROLLO Thermal Label Printer (Find it on Amazon)

-Do I need to weight items as I list them?
+Do I need to weigh items as I list them?

 I admit it, I no longer weigh items as I list them.
 The reason we stopped weighing items is that we are familiar enough with the weight of the items we sell that we can guess their weight closely enough.
 If you ship flat rate, there is never a need for weight guessing.
-If however you choose to ship by weight, as we do, USPS prices change by the pound (For priority mail anyway).
+If however, you choose to ship by weight, as we do, USPS prices change by the pound (for priority mail anyway).
 For example, a 3lb 4oz box is the same price as a 3lb 15oz box.
 So we figure we can get within that 1lb range.
 If you are a new seller you should probably weight items as you list until you are comfortable guessing.